-We specialize in all-on-4 (i.e., full arch, Teeth-in-a-Day) dental implants, which is a one-day procedure that replaces an entire row of teeth with on 4 implants.
-All-on-4 is a great solution when you have multiple missing or damaged teeth.
+We specialize in full mouth dental implants (also known as All-on-X, 4-on-1, full arch dental implants, Teeth-in-a-Day), which is a one-day procedure that replaces an entire row of teeth with on 4 implants.
+Full mouth dental implants is a great solution when you have multiple missing or damaged teeth.

-At America’s First Dental Implant Center, we’ve performed over 5,000 All-on-4 procedures, with a success rate of over 98% (much higher than national average).
-Furthermore, our $14,950 All-on-4 implants are backed by our Lowest Price Guarantee.Learn More
+At America’s First Dental Implant Center, we’ve performed over 5,000 full arch procedures, with a success rate of over 98% (much higher than national average).
+Furthermore, our $14,950 full arch dental implants are backed by our Lowest Price Guarantee.Learn More

 Costs and Pricing

 Dental implant price will depend on the specific procedure, and many patients are surprised at how affordable dental implants are at America’s First Dental Implant Centers:

 - Our full arch (i.e., full mouth, All-on-X, 4-on-1, teeth in a day) price is 40-60% cheaper than others.